Florida Elections For Governor And U.S. Senate Heading For Recount

 I worked on the Bush campaign in 2000 and was chief strategist in 2004.
 Not counting all the votes in Florida in 2000 was a grave injustice and caused many to question the legitimacy of Bush election.
 Let us not repeat that injustice in FL and AZ this year.
 Count all the votes.— Matthew Dowd (@matthewjdowd) November 9, 2018

+Trump has called into question the validity of the recounts, saying in a tweet, and without evidence, that they are an attempt to steal Florida's big elections.

+Trying to STEAL two big elections in Florida!
+We are watching closely!— Donald J. Trump (@realDonaldTrump) November 10, 2018

-Results of this week's machine recount in Florida may trigger a hand recount, which would have to be completed by Thursday, Nov.
+Results of the machine recount in Florida may trigger a hand recount, which would have to be completed by Thursday, Nov.
 18.